In accordance with the Road Safety Act 1986 Victoria Police can:

-If you have been issued a Notice to Surrender by a Victorian Police Officer and you are unable to drop off your motor vehicle on the specified date and time, please contact the Victoria police officer who issued you the notice.
+If you have been issued a Notice to Surrender by a Victoria Police officer and you are unable to drop off your motor vehicle on the specified date and time, please contact the Victoria Police officer who issued you the notice.

 If you are required to surrender your motor vehicle based on a court order from a Magistrate, you must abide by the time and date specified on the court order.